7 Reasons Why Winter Is Actually One Of The Best Times To Go To Egypt

 5. You’ll enjoy Egypt’s multitude of attractions in peace without swarms of people snapping pictures.

-Egypt has slowly but surely picked up its tourism pace since the 2011 revolution, so now might be the time to strike while the iron is hot -- visit Egypt’s bucket list items right before the crowds of old start to resurge.
+Egypt has slowly but surely picked up its tourism after covid19, so now might be the time to strike while the iron is hot -- visit Egypt’s bucket list items right before the crowds of old start to resurge.
 The smart ones who visit in the winter are also the lucky ones who can stand in awe of the Sphinx, the pyramids, the tombs, the temples and the rest of the relics of the pharaohs without elbowing their way through hordes of tourists in sweltering weather.

 6. It’s the perfect time for a cruise down the river Nile.